Futures and Design, MS

 Session A/C | In Person | 11/30 | Priority |

-There is an increasing demand for professionals who are trained in navigating uncertainty, design thinking and strategically coping with disruptive change --- key skills that graduates of this program are equipped with.
-In fact, Bain and Associates found that over half the Fortune 500 companies use scenario planning, one of the core methods covered in the program.
+There is an increasing demand for professionals who are trained in navigating uncertainty, design thinking and strategic coping with disruptive change --- key skills that graduates of this program are equipped with.
+In fact, one of the core methods covered in the program --- scenario planning --- was listed by Bain and Company as one of the top 25 management tools in 2023 (https://www.bain.com/insights/management-tools-scenario-and-contingency-planning/).
 Harvard Business School has identified anticipation as an essential skill of a strategic leader.

 Some career examples include: